rygo6/rygo6.github.io/_posts/2016-2-6-ER-Objects.md

 I would say about 20% of the time not using er resulted in merely a semantics change, nothing very relevant.
 But in most cases it caused me to rethink my architecture resulting in better architecture and easier to guess functionality.

-Here are a handful of er alternatives that I used:
+Here are a handful of 'er' alternatives that I used:

 - Timer -> Clock
 - Mover -> Engine